Do you over-apologize?

 Of course, there are times when we all need to apologize.
 We should apologize when we’ve done something wrong – hurt someone’s feelings, said or done something offensive, been disrespectful, or violated someone’s boundaries.

-You don’t need to apologize for:
+You do not need to apologize for:

 - Things you didn’t do